 Lie down on your side on the floor or the mat.

-Make sure your hips and feet are stacked in a neutral position—Meaning right hip directly over the left hip (or the other way around).
+Make sure your hips and feet are stacked in a neutral position—Meaning the right hip is directly over the left hip (or the other way around).

-Next, place your lower hand on the floor in front for support, and upper hand is resting upon your upper hip.
+Next, place your lower hand on the floor in front for support, and your upper hand resting upon your upper hip.

-Then, exhale and extend and raise your top leg off the lower while keeping the knee straight and foot in a neutral position.
+Then, exhale and extend and raise your top leg off the lower while keeping the knee straight and your foot in a neutral position.